hugofpaiva/car-dashboard-ihc/README.md

 <h1 align="center"> Car Dashboard</h1> <br>

 The final project of the Human-Computer Interaction discipline consists of a high-fidelity prototype of a universal car infotainment system.
-Through the dashboard it is possible for the user to control the vehicle's air conditioning system, check the vehicle's current status, control the sound system, among others
+Through the dashboard it is possible for the user to control the vehicle's air conditioning system, check the vehicle's current status, control the sound system, among others.

 <p align="center">
   <a href="https://hugofpaiva.github.io/ihc_prototype/">